thewelshfiend/Bootcamp-Kiran/README.md

 # HTML and CSS Exercises

-This repository contains exercises completed for the HTML and CSS course on The Odin Project.
+This repository contains exercises completed for the UI Bootcamp.

 ## Exercises